-…until I discovered that I could predict how much longer a given person would stay in ministry before something drastic happened.
+But when I dug into it, I realized all these stories sound the same.
+Burnout victims follow the same patterns time after time.
+Then I discovered I could predict how much longer a person would stay in ministry before something drastic happened.
+It was almost eerie!

-The first precursor to burnout is discouragement.
+1. The first precursor to youth minister burnout is discouragement.

 This surprised me.
 I thought for sure that overwork would be on this list, but it’s not.
 I’ve spoken with literally dozens of overworked youth pastors who were doing just fine.
 It’s the discouraged ones I’m worried about.

 I define discouragement as the belief that things cannot or will not get better.
 Discouraged youth workers complain about problems instead of seeking solutions.
 You’ll know if you’re in a conversation with a discouraged youth worker.
 When you try to offer advice or support for their problems, all they do is generate reason after reason why those things won’t work.